r-krishna/r-krishna.github.io/_posts/2021-05-27-resnet-antibody-surface.md

 ![Antibody Surface](/images/5d71_surface.png)

-<caption>Image of an antibody Fv surface.
+<caption style="text-align:center">Image of an antibody Fv surface.
 We want to predict how much surface area each residue contributes to the entire surface. </caption>

 **Model Architecture**